fabiog1901/SingleNodeCDPCluster/README.md

 Wait about 20 minutes for the full cluster install to complete.
 You can view the progress in CM.

-If you want to create your own cluster from the CM UI, comment out the create cluster command at the bottome of the script.
-You can login to CM and use the UI to create a cluster with desired services.
+If you want to create your own cluster from the CM UI, comment out the create cluster command at the bottom of the script.
+You can then login to CM and use the UI to create a cluster with desired services.
 ```

-## Other

 You can save a cluster template from a working install.
 See script in scripts dir.
-You will need to edit the template you save slightly to change hostname, passwords, and archive repository locations.  setup scripts and other templates can be used as examples.
+You will need to edit the template you save slightly to change hostname, passwords, and archive repository locations.
+The setup scripts and other templates can be used as examples.
 ```